architdudeja/DeProfessor00/README.md

-- 👋 Hi, I’m @DeProfessor
+- 👋 Hi, I’m Archit Dudeja
-- 👀 I’m interested in Web Development , Programming, Discord Servers & Bots.
+- 👀 I’m interested in Data Analytics and BI Dashboards.
-- 🌱 I’m currently learning Python for Bots, Backend Server.
+- 🌱 I’m currently learning Python, R, Power BI, and Tableau.
-- 💞️ I’m looking to collaborate on Bot Development Projects.
+- 💞️ I’m looking to collaborate on Business Intelligence Projects.

 <!---
 DeProfessor00/DeProfessor00 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.